netvl/picopickle/README.md

-Since sealed trait hierarchies are equivalent to algebraic data types, their representation with the shapeless type is fairly natural: each case class/case object is represented by a `HList` of corresponding field types labelled with field names, and the whole hierarchy is represented by a `Coproduct` of the corresponding types.
+Since sealed trait hierarchies are equivalent to algebraic data types, their representation with the shapeless type is fairly natural: each case class/case object is represented by a `HList` of corresponding field types labelled with field names, and the whole hierarchy is represented by a `Coproduct` of the corresponding types which implement the sealed trait.

 picopickle also supports recursive types, that is, when a case class eventually depends on itself or on the sealed trait it belongs to, for example: